Have you considered becoming a beekeeper?

 This is a great way to get as many hives started as you can without incurring much expense.

-But, what if you catch a ton of bees and don’t want to keep them all?
+However, what if you catch a lot of bees and don’t want to keep them all?

 No worries.
 You can keep what you want and sell the rest.
 Yes, you can sell them pretty easily.
 A lot of people are always looking for bees and, unfortunately, the demand is greater than the supply.